makrai/notes/rothe16-ultradense-embed-orthog.md

 * Faruqui+ (2015) perform postprocessing based on a semantic lexicon
   * good for word similarity
-  * bad for ... syntactic relations
+  * bad for syntactic relations
 * In a tensor framework, Rothe and Schütze (2015) transform the word embeddings to sense (synset) embeddings
 * Xing+ (2015) restricted the work of Mikolov+ (2013 ling regu) to an orthogonl
 * our method is also related to Oriented PCA (Diamantaras and Kung, 1996)
   * a solution for Oriented PCA is not orthogonal
-* extending manually labeled [sentiment lexicons] (Turney, 2002; Kiritchenko+ 2014)
+* extending manually labeled sentiment lexicons (Turney, 2002; Kiritchenko+ 2014)
   * Heerschop+ (2011) used WordNet together with a PageRank-based algorithm
   * Scheible (2010): a semi-automatic approach based on machine translation